microtrain/bootcamp/05-HTML/02-GitHubPages.md

 * ```<meta charset="UTF-8">``` - Defines the character set you are using so that there will be no confusion between your source code and the rendering engine.
 For a data driven web site you will want your websites encoding to match that of your database; UTF-8 is the most common encoding.
 * ```<meta name="viewport" content="width=device-width, initial-scale=1.0">``` - Used by the browser to allow the developer of the site to declare how the site should be viewed across devices.

-At this point, rerunning the W3C markup validation service should yield positive results.
-If it does not, look for broken tags.

 ### Exercise 4 - Meta Data Best Practices
 Update all pages on your GitHub site so that
 * The language is declared as _English_.